 Did you know?

 - Nearly 40% of enrolled Veterans live in areas that are considered rural, where community hospices and VA palliative care programs are not readily available

 - On any given night, more than 107,000 Veterans are without shelter and lack basic healthcare

 - Veterans aged 18 to 25 are more likely than older Veterans to have higher rates of substance abuse disorder

 - The United States National Comorbidity Survey Replication (NCS-R), conducted between February 2001 and April 2003 found that the estimated lifetime prevalence of PTSD among Vietnam Veterans was 30.9% for men and 26.9% for women

 - About 1 in 5 women and 1 in 100 men seen in VA facilities respond “yes” when screened for military sexual trauma.

 America’s Veterans have done everything asked of them in their mission to serve our country.
 Now it is time that we step up, acquire the necessary skills and fulfill our mission to serve these men and women with the dignity they deserve.
-Suncrest Hospice has partnered with the We Honor Veterans program.
-Suncrest Hospice gratefully offers education and assistance to Veterans regarding their hospice benefits.
+Suncrest Hospice of Colorado has partnered with the We Honor Veterans program.
+Suncrest Hospice of Colorado gratefully offers education and assistance to Veterans regarding their hospice benefits.

 Needs by War or Trauma